will-malpass/msc_diss/README.md

 # msc_diss

-Code dump for dissertation
+## Code dump for dissertation

 R Markdown files are:

-network_effects_rmd
+network_effects.rmd

-rdd_rmd
+rdd.rmd

 ^working directories for each chunk will need to be updated, data for the analysis is available from (link expires on 11/12/20):